-www.gov.uk/government/publications/coronavirus-covid-19-implementing-social-distancing-ineducation-and-childcare-settings/coronavirus-covid-19-implementing-social-distancing-ineducation-and-childcare-settings
+www.gov.uk/government/publications/coronavirus-covid-19-implementing-social-distancing-in-education-and-childcare-settings/coronavirus-covid-19-implementing-social-distancing-in-education-and-childcare-settings

-During this time, please remember that the DSL doesn't have to be physically in the building...
-Keeping Children Safe in Education states...
+During this time, every school will try to ensure that where possible the DSL or Deputy will be in school.
+However, should this not be possible because of staff illness, Keeping Children Safe in Education states...